actyvystom/cloudinary-demo/README.md

 ## Setup

 1. create a free account at [cloudinary.com](https://cloudinary.com)
-2. Add an `.env.local` file (if not already present for your database)
+2. Add an `.env.local` file (if not already present for your database connection string)
-3. Add the following environment variables with corresponding values from your cloudinary profile:
+3. Add the following environment variables with corresponding values from your cloudinary profile (see Product Environment Credentials on your dashboard at [cloudinary console](https://console.cloudinary.com/console) to get the values):
    1. CLOUDINARY_SECRET=<your_secret>
    2. CLOUDINARY_API_KEY=<your_api_key>
    3. CLOUDINARY_CLOUD_NAME=<cloud_name>
-4. Add the following entry to your `next.config.js`:
+4. Add the following entry to your `next.config.js` to allow Next.js to display images from cloudinary:

 ```js
 ...